 |T||Time-Based||Set a realistic ambitious end-date for task prioritization and motivation|

 Designing or adjusting your goals in this SMART way increases the likelihood that you will actually achieve what you want.
 Maybe you can remember goals in your past – like me that were not met because one of the above parameters “fell out”?
 Was the goal in the end just not attractive enough?
 Was it unrealistic? or did it belong in a dream world?

-Motivation is the driving force behind action.
-The driving force that sets direction towards the goals and sets actions in motion.
+Motivation is the driving force behind the action.
+The driving force sets the direction toward the goals and sets actions in motion.
 However, it is the will that ensures that the goals are achieved.

 There are basically two motivational strategies or driving forces if you will.
 One of them is towards and the other is away from.
 You want e.g. move towards a slim and beautiful body and away from an overweight and unhealthy body.
 You can advantageously examine WHAT motivates you and what the DIRECTION is for your motivation.

 For example, if you are most motivated to lose weight (Away from being overweight) you can actively go into this away-from-feeling and thus get an even greater incentive to do what needs to be done e.g. to practice running, change diet, etc.